ManitoulinTransport/PerlToJs/README.md

 To make possible the use of Perl5 modules in Javascript code.

-This is desirable for two reasons:
+This is desirable for three reasons:

-1. Some functionality (e.g. validating forms, rendering templates) can be shared between the server and the browser, without the need to implement and maintain it in two separate files in two separate languages
+1. Some functionality (e.g. validating forms, rendering templates) can be shared between the server and the browser, without the need to write and maintain it in two separate files in two separate languages
-2. Legacy codebases in perl can be ported to Javascript, to work on platforms such as nodejs, iojs, and meteor, which are (a) more scalable and (b) more familiar to programmers
+2. Legacy codebases in perl can be ported to work on platforms such as nodejs, iojs, and meteor, which are (a) more scalable and (b) more familiar to programmers
+3. Complex functionality that would be longwinded to write and difficult to maintain in Javascript can be written in perl and run on any Javascript platform (browser- and or server-side)

 This package is currently powered by [Perlito](https://github.com/fglock/Perlito), which transpiles perl to js (among other languages) but (a) lacks a practical interface for using your transpiled code in javascript, (b) lacks documentation, and (c) does not lack bugs.